 Is not the world full of grief and pain?
 To these questions and others like them, I would say there is yet good to be seen.
 Our Lord is faithful even when we are not.
 He gives hope when we are hopeless and devoid of faith.
 Furthermore, our God reigns indeed, and Christ’s reign over the Kingdom of God will continue until the end until even death has been fully defeated (1 Corinthians 15:26 NIV).
 Fear not, He is in control.

 Though imprisoned and often tormented the Apostles understood this truth.
-Concerning difficulties we would face in service to Jesus Christ, Peter wrote “the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ: Whom having not seen, ye love; in whom, though now ye see [him] not, yet believing, ye rejoice with joy unspeakable and full of glory: Receiving the end of your faith, even the salvation of your souls.”
+Concerning difficulties we would face in service to Jesus Christ, Peter wrote “the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honor and glory at the appearing of Jesus Christ: Who having not seen, ye love; in whom, though now ye see [him] not, yet believing, ye rejoice with joy unspeakable and full of glory: Receiving the end of your faith, even the salvation of your souls.”
 (1 Peter 1:3-9 NIV)

 Call To Action: Our faith is rewarded now and forever with joy and peace that cannot be explained or fully understood but only experienced by trusting in the Creator and Sustainer of our lives.
 In the end, the salvation of our souls awaits all those that wait upon the Lord.
 What more do we have to be joyous about?
 Thus I say with the Apostle Paul, “Rejoice in the Lord always: and again I say, Rejoice” (Philippians 4:4 NIV).